ObjectRocket Elasticsearch FAQ¶

 Other than those four factors, everything else is included; 24x7x365 support, free migrations, and hosted Kibana are all part of the standard price.

 What plugins are available by default?¶

 We can support additional plugins on a case by case basis.
-Contact firstname.lastname@example.org if you would like different plugins installed or if you would like us to disable them all.
+Contact firstname.lastname@example.org if you would like different plugins installed.

 What about backups?¶

 We automatically backup your data every 24 hours and retain two weeks of backups using Elasticsearch snapshots.
 Contact email@example.com to request a restore.